Calvin Coolidge: Industry and trade

 During Coolidge's presidency, the United States experienced a period of rapid economic growth known as the "Roaring Twenties".
 He left the administration's industrial policy in the hands of his activist Secretary of Commerce, Herbert Hoover, who energetically used government auspices to promote business efficiency and develop airlines and radio.

-Coolidge disdained regulation and demonstrated this by appointing commissioners to the Federal Trade Commission and the Interstate Commerce Commission who did little to restrict the activities of businesses under their jurisdiction.
-The regulatory state under Coolidge was, as one biographer described it, "thin to the point of invisibility".
+Coolidge disdained regulation and appointed men to the Federal Trade Commission and the Interstate Commerce Commission, who did little to restrict the activities of businesses under their jurisdiction.
+The regulatory state under Coolidge was, as one biographer called it, "thin to the point of invisibility".

-Historian Robert Sobel offers some context of Coolidge's laissez-faire ideology, based on the prevailing understanding of federalism during his presidency: "As Governor of Massachusetts, Coolidge supported wages and hours legislation, opposed child labor, imposed economic controls during World War I, favored safety measures in factories, and even worker representation on corporate boards.
+Historian Robert Sobel offers some context for Coolidge's laissez-faire ideology, based on the prevailing understanding of federalism during his presidency: "As Governor of Massachusetts, Coolidge supported wages and hours legislation, opposed child labor, imposed economic controls during World War I, favored safety measures in factories, and even worker representation on corporate boards.
 Did he support these measures while president?
 No, because in the 1920s, such matters were considered the responsibilities of state and local governments."

-However, Coolidge did sign the Radio Act of 1927 into law that established the Federal Radio Commission (1927–1934), the equal-time rule for radio broadcasters in the United States, and restricted radio broadcasting licenses to stations that demonstrated that they served "the public interest, convenience, or necessity".
+Coolidge signed the Radio Act of 1927, which established the Federal Radio Commission and the equal-time rule for radio broadcasters and restricted radio broadcasting licenses to stations that demonstrated they served "the public interest, convenience, or necessity".

 Taxation and government spending

-Coolidge adopted the taxation policies of his Secretary of the Treasury, Andrew Mellon, who advocated "scientific taxation"the notion that lowering taxes will increase, rather than decrease, government receipts.
+Coolidge adopted the taxation policies of his Secretary of the Treasury, Andrew Mellon, who advocated "scientific taxation"—the notion that lowering taxes will increase, rather than decrease, government receipts.
 Congress agreed, and tax rates were reduced in Coolidge's term.

-In addition to federal tax cuts, Coolidge proposed reductions in federal expenditures and retiring of the federal debt.
-Coolidge's ideas were shared by the Republicans in Congress, and in 1924, Congress passed the Revenue Act of 1924, which reduced income tax rates and eliminated all income taxation for some two million people.
-They reduced taxes again by passing the Revenue Acts of 1926 and 1928, all the while continuing to keep spending down so as to reduce the overall federal debt.
-By 1927, only the wealthiest 2% of taxpayers paid any federal income tax.
-Federal spending remained flat during Coolidge's administration, allowing one-fourth of the federal debt to be retired in total.
-State and local governments saw considerable growth, however, surpassing the federal budget in 1927.
-By 1929, after Coolidge's series of tax rate reductions had cut the tax rate to 24 percent on those making over $100,000, the federal government collected more than a billion dollars in income taxes, of which 65 percent was collected from those making over $100,000.
-In 1921, when the tax rate on people making over $100,000 a year was 73 percent, the federal government collected a little over $700 million in income taxes, of which 30 percent was paid by those making over $100,000.
+In addition to federal tax cuts, Coolidge proposed reductions in federal expenditures and retiring the federal debt.
+His ideas were shared by the Republicans in Congress, and in 1924, Congress passed the Revenue Act of 1924, which reduced income tax rates and eliminated all income taxation for two million people.
+It reduced taxes again by passing the Revenue Acts of 1926 and 1928, while keeping spending down to reduce the overall federal debt.
+By 1927, only the wealthiest 2% of taxpayers paid federal income tax.
+Federal spending remained flat during Coolidge's administration, allowing one-fourth of the federal debt to be retired.

+State and local governments saw considerable growth, surpassing the federal budget in 1927.
+In 1929, after Coolidge's series of tax rate reductions had cut the tax rate to 24% on those making over $100,000, the federal government collected more than $1 billion in income taxes, of which 65% was from those making over $100,000.
+In 1921, when the tax rate on those making over $100,000 a year was 73%, the federal government collected a little over $700 million in income taxes, of which 30% was from those making over $100,000.